JDixonCS/Document-Classification/README.md

 ```

 ## Instructions for pip environment
-Use the following commands for pip environment.
-This is intended for Linux terminal.
+Use the following commands for the pip environment.
+This is intended for Linux terminals.
 ```
 ssh 127.0.0.1
 ssh testir-VirtualBox